PDF Analyzer Tools for Structure, Summaries, Cited Answers

 The five PDF analyzer jobs

-- Verify evidence with citations.
-This is the research lane.
-Ask a narrow question, open the citation, read the passage, compare nearby context, and save only claims that the PDF actually supports.
+- Check claims with citations.
+Ask a narrow question, read the cited passage and nearby text, and save only what the PDF supports.

 What to look for

-Pick a PDF analyzer by the failure you need to prevent.
+Pick the tool by the failure you need to prevent.

 File confusion